How much English do I need to know to start the accent modification (reduction) process?

 Absolutely not!
 Many of my students justifiably identify with their accents as they do their cultures.
 Their goal is not to remove all traces of their former accent, but to speak so that it takes less energy for others to understand them.
 With these students, my objective is to teach them how to obtain a more mild accent so that they can use it to improve the flow of their communication when they find the need.
 When they do not need it, they can just be themselves.
 Other students want to achieve as close to a General American English (GAE) accent as possible, which we can strive for as well.

-How old is too old to learn to modify my accent?
+How old is too old to modify my accent?

-While studies have proven that the ability to modify an accent differs largely from person to person, becoming fluent and accent-free in a new language becomes increasingly difficult as we age.
+While studies have proven that the ability to modify an accent differs largely from person to person, becoming fluent and accent-free in a new language becomes increasingly difficult as we age (anecdotally, I would say impossible).
 While this may be disappointing news to adults, Patricia Kuhl, who is the director of the Center for Mind, Brain, and Learning at the University of Washington, says that “People talk about a 'window of opportunity' for learning language.
 The implication is that if you miss that opportunity, it's too late.
 I don't agree.
 It is more difficult with the years.
 But not impossible."
 If you are prepared to work hard and be consistent with your practice, then it is never too late!

 Retrieved from https://www.medicaldaily.com/your-accent-here-stay-science-explains-why-it-so-hard-us-change-way-we-speak-291914